justinrummel/jr.com-mm/_posts/2015-02-06-resizing-a-vmware-fusion-ubuntu-server-logical-vhd-via-guided-partitioning.md

 title: "Resizing a VMware Fusion Ubuntu Server Logical VHD (via Guided Partitioning)"
 date: 2015-02-06T05:19:39-05:00
 modified:
+description: "Find out how to resize your VMware Fusion Logical Volumes!"
 categories:
-description: "Find out how to resize your VMware Fusion Logical Volumes!"
+    - "Tech Article"
 tags:
     - VMware Fusion
     - Ubuntu Server
     - CLI
 ---
-## "Someone thinks they are special by using LVM"
 In my previous article [Resizing a VMware Fusion Ubuntu Server Virtual Hard Drive (via Easy Mode)]({{ site.url }}/resizing-a-vmware-fusion-ubuntu-server-virtual-hard-drive-via-easy-mode/), I described what was needed to enlarge your Virtual Hard Drive (VHD) on a VMware Fusion VM that was setup by the "Easy Install" method.
 If you are confused by what the "Easy Install" method is, there is a prompt when creating a new VM that asks you to provide information for a new account:

 - Full Name
 - Username
 - Password

 <figure>
 	<a href="{{ site.url }}/images/2015/02/06/HardVHD-1.png"><img src="{{ site.url }}/images/2015/02/06/HardVHD-1_800.png" alt="HardVHD 1"></a>